-- The U.S. economy grew at a faster pace in the fourth quarter (Q4) than previously reported.
-The Commerce Department stated that the third revision for Q4 real GDP came in at an annual rate of 2.9%, up from 2.5% in the previous estimate.
-Upward adjustments to personal consumption expenditures and private inventory investment were the primary drivers.
-Consumer spending was revised up to a 4% increase, the largest gain since the end of 2014.
-The Atlanta Fed’s estimate for real GDP growth in Q1 currently stands at 2.3%.
-We anticipate GDP growth in the range of 2.5% – 3% for the full year 2018.
+- The U.S. economy grew at a slower pace in the fourth quarter (Q4) than previously reported.
+The Commerce Department stated that the third revision for Q4 real gross domestic product (GDP) came in at an annual rate of 2.2%, down from 2.6% in the previous estimate.
+Personal consumption expenditures and nonresidential fixed investment rose less than expected and public spending declined.
+For the full year 2018, the economy advanced 2.9%, the most since 2015, and above the 2.2% pace in 2017.
+The Atlanta Fed’s estimate for real GDP growth in Q1 currently stands at 2.1%.
+We anticipate GDP growth in the range of 2.5% – 3% for the full year 2019.

 If you would like to receive your copy of the Economic Outlook and Investment Review monthly in the mail, call Ed Sullivan, Vice President, at 617-557-9800, or email him at firstname.lastname@example.org.

 Make sure to bookmark our Perspectives webpage so you can stay up to date with the most recent weekly Welch & Forbes insights, announcements, and content.
 To receive our monthly email digest, simply enter your email address in the banner on this page.